 Celia: She laughs with him, dismissing the first face into smoke and shadow.

 “Your own face, but better?
 Older?”

 Another takes its place.
 Him.
 The two sides of him: young and old, light and dark, dead and alive.
 Wicked and innocent.

-Emmett: “Older,” he agrees.
-I always wanted to be grow up, some day.
+Support: “Older,” he agrees.
+I always wanted to be grown up, some day.
 Now I suppose I have forever.”

 His face lies.
 Makes him a new man.

 Celia: The face of the man floating in front of the two of them shifts as the fledgling speaks.
 Dicentra controls the movements with a twitch of her fingers, and every word that comes out of the fledgling’s mouth makes another alteration to the flesh in front of them.
 They build the ideal face together.
 Dicentra remains predominantly silent; she just sculpts.
 She is the paintbrush and he the hand that directs it, and only when he asks for input does she speak to offer a word of advice—“that scar will suit you better on this side,” or “the symmetry is off.”
 She offers guidance without judgement.

 She asks if anyone has explained how their bodies work, and tells him that any changes she makes will be permanent, though any that he himself makes will only ever be temporary.
 He could shave his head one night and will find that the next it has regrown to its original length and color.
 Some Kindred find ritual in their daily grooming, while others despise the wasted time and curse the styles that were en vogue when they died.

 Younger, he says, and she teases him with a boy.

 Messy hair, he says, and laughingly she gives him a mop of curls that will never be tamed.